Kansas Corn Collegiate Academy

 - One-page resume highlighting academic, work and extracurricular activities and experience

 Applications are due November 15, 2020.
 A confirmation email will be sent to student when all necessary materials and forms are received.

 Students are selected through this application process by one Kansas Corn Growers Association Board member, one Kansas Corn Commissioner and one industry representative.

 Yes, both of these opportunities are open to graduate and undergraduate students.
-More details about who is eligible to apply can be found on the applications.

 It is $25 and students can submit their membership form online here.